Biden warns mounted Border Patrol agents charging migrants in Del Rio sector: 'Those people will pay'

 BIDEN ADMINISTRATION STOPS BORDER PATROL USING HORSES IN DEL RIO AMID DEM OUTRAGE

-"To see people treated like they did, horses barely running over, people being strapped-- —it’s outrageous," Biden said.
+"To see people treated like they did, horses barely running over, people being strapped — it’s outrageous," Biden said.
 "I promise you, those people will pay.
 There will be an investigation underway now and there will be consequences.
 There will be consequences."

 He added that it is "an embarrassment, but beyond an embarrassment, it’s dangerous."